Nucleic acid quaternary structure: Riboswitches

 Riboswitches are a type of mRNA structure that help regulate gene expression and often bind a diverse set of ligands.
 Riboswitches determine how gene expression responds to varying concentrations of small molecules in the cell This motif has been observed in flavin mononucleotide (FMN), cyclic di-AMP (c-di-AMP), and glycine.
 Riboswitches are said to show pseudoquaternary structure.
 Several structurally similar regions of a single RNA molecule fold together symmetrically.
 Because this structure arises from a single molecule and not from multiple separate molecules, it cannot be referred to as true quaternary structure.
 Depending on where a riboswitch binds and how it is arranged, it can suppress or allow a gene to be expressed Symmetry is an important part of biomolecular three-dimensional configurations.
-Many proteins are sy.mmetrical on the level of quaternary structure, but RNAs rarely have symmetrical quaternary structures.
+Many proteins are symmetrical on the level of quaternary structure, but RNAs rarely have symmetrical quaternary structures.
 Even though tertiary structure is variant and essential for all types of RNAs, RNA oligimerization is relatively rare.